Patrolman John W. Quirk

 Patrolman John W. Quirk was shot three times by two gunmen at the intersection of N. Cleveland Avenue and W. Wisconsin Streets.

 He was driving an acquaintance home and pulled in front of 22 East Banks Street at approximately 2:30 am.
 The moment the vehicle came to a stop, two men jumped into the back of the car from each side with guns drawn.
 Patrolman Quirk was forced to drive in the area of the north side.
-While approaching the intersection of W. Wisconsin Avenue and N. Cleveland Avenue he intentionally crashed his vehicle into a street lamp.
-While drawing his service revolver, he fired into the rear of the vehicle hitting one suspect in the hand.
+While approaching the intersection of W. Wisconsin Avenue and N. Cleveland Avenue, he intentionally crashed his vehicle into a street lamp.
+While drawing his service revolver, he fired into the rear of the vehicle, hitting one suspect in the hand.
 Patrolman Quirk used his body to shield his companion from the bullets as the shooting started.
 He was mortally wounded in the exchange.
 The young woman was able to identify the assailants.

 After a city-wide manhunt, one gunman was immediately arrested.
-The second surrendered to the FBI and was turned over to Chicago Police Department homicide division.
+The second surrendered to the FBI and was turned over to the Chicago Police Department homicide division.

 On May 1, 1969, one was paroled under a protective coat of secrecy.
-Those who met with unknown parole board officials were his father, president of the Venders Employee Union, a man with considerable influence.
-Others who were there or either contacted the parole officials, were a U.S. Congressman, two Illinois State Legislature representatives, and the president of another labor union.
-The parole enraged our entire nation.
-The chairman of the parole board, prison officials, the Chicago Police, and Patrolman Quirk's family, learned of the parole a week later.
-Six months later the Illinois Legislature passed into law a list of safeguards that they said would keep "what happened" from ever happening again.
+Those who met with unknown parole board officials were his father, president of the Vendors Employee Union, a man with considerable influence.
+Others who were there or contacted the parole officials were a U.S. Congressman, two Illinois State Legislature representatives, and the president of another labor union.
+The chairman of the parole board, prison officials, the Chicago Police, and Patrolman Quirk's family learned of the parole a week later.
+Six months later, the Illinois Legislature passed into law a list of safeguards that they said would keep "what happened" from ever happening again.
+The paroled killer would go on to succeed his father as president of the Vendors Employee Union when he died in 1973.
+In 1986 he was the subject of a major FBI investigation when a Chicago Mafia Organization threatened to kill him if they were not allowed to take over his union.
 The other suspect was not considered for parole but was released at some point before his death in 1986.

 Bio